winterstein/SoGive/pages/forwealthmanagers.md

 			<!-- End of cheap vertical space -->
 			<center>
 				<p class="sogive-text-body">
 					SoGive's data and information enables the client to see a detailed breakdown of their charitable donations as well as the impact that their donations have made.
-SoGive also allows a client to input their own non-SoGive-made contributions into their dashboard in order to have an all-in-one reporting experience.
+SoGive will allow a client to input their own non-SoGive-made contributions into their dashboard in order to have an all-in-one reporting experience.
 				</p>
 			</center>
 		</div>